0Jayesh/wildfire-rag/README.md

 * PyPDFLoader chosen over PyMuPDF — empirically tested, gave more accurate retrieval for this document set
 * Two-tier retrieval — prevents cross-document contamination (e.g. attributing other authors' work to Jayesh)
-* Principles-based prompting — instructs the LLM to scan all retrieved chunks and ground answers strictly in context Built by Jayesh Kumeriya — [GitHub](https://github.com/0Jayesh) liek this?
+* Principles-based prompting — instructs the LLM to scan all retrieved chunks and ground answers strictly in context Built by Jayesh Kumeriya — [GitHub](https://github.com/0Jayesh/wildfire-rag)